neuefische/wd-flipped-classroom-curriculum/sessions/css-responsive/README.md

   - Explain that you only need to put the properties that change in the media query
   - Explain that media queries are not only used for screen sizes, but also for other factors like orientation, color scheme or accessibility needs
-  - Show the color scheme example in the demo and change you preferred color scheme in your operating system to see how it works
+  - Show the color scheme example in the demo and change your preferred color scheme in your operating system to see how it works

 ### Mobile First Design